kestral246/tunnelmaker/README.md

 - Point player in desired digging direction.
 - Hold sneak key (shift on pc) and right-click mouse to select digging mode.
 Inventory icon will cycle through possible modes with each click:  'U' for digging up, 'D' for digging down, and no letter for default horizontal.
 - Release sneak key and right-click mouse to dig tunnel.
-- User option whether to reset each time or not.
+- There is a user option to control whether to reset direction after each dig or not (see below).

 ![Tunnelmaker Icons](images/icons.png "Tunnelmaker Icons")

 User Options menu
 ----------------
-Use shift-left-click to bring up this menu.
+Use shift-left-click to bring up this menu (or aux-right-click if using Android).

 ![Tunnelmaker User Options](images/user_options.gif "Tunnelmaker User Options")

 Descriptions of all the options:

-- **Digging mode** Select one of the three digging mode.
+- **Digging mode** Select one of the three digging modes: General purpose, Advanced trains, or Bike paths.
 - **Wide paths / lined tunnels** Select between narrow and wide paths, and whether tunnels are lined with stone or not.
 - **Continuous up/down digging** Don't reset up/down after each dig.
 - **Clear tree cover** Remove all plant material above dig up to 30 nodes above ground.
 CPU intensive, so shuts off after two minutes.